There have been many questions I encountered lately of what are the best practices / guidances that you can take up on when designing an application.

 The S.O.L.I.D.
 Design Principles

-S.O.L.I.D. (stands for Single responsibility, Open-closed, Liskov substitution, Interface segregation
+S.O.L.I.D. (stands for Single responsibility, Open-closed, Liskov substitution principle, Interface segregation and Dependency inversion).

 The S.O.L.I.D. design principles are a collection of best practices for object-oriented design.
 All of the generally known Gang of Four design patterns adhere to these principles in one form or another.
 The term S.O.L.I.D. comes from the initial letter of each of the five principles that were first collected in the book Agile Principles, Patterns, and Practices in C# by Robert C. Martin.
 Commonly known to us as “Uncle Bob”